1rn19cs003/FullStackAssignment/README.md

 ## AuthorBooks
 - You need to login with either admin or customer to acess this
-- inclued all CRUD opeations \
+- include all CRUD opeations \
 <img align="right" src="photos/authorBooks.png" width="100%"/>&nbsp;
 &nbsp;
 &nbsp;